kyma-project/test-infra/docs/prow/offboarding-checklist.md

 ## Remove the person from Google project

-The person should be removed from the Google project `kyma-prow` immediately.
+Remove the person from the `kyma-prow` Google project immediately.
 Follow [this document](https://cloud.google.com/iam/docs/granting-changing-revoking-access) to revoke access.

 ## Rotate all the secrets